karlie-ui/ComplexNumber/README.md

 * logical operators '==' and '!=',
 * arithmetic operators '+', '-', '*' and '/' for two complex numbers,
 * '+' operator for complex number and 64 bit float (implementation for other operators similar so I will skip it),
-* formatting ComplexNumber to String: "x+yi".
+* formatting ComplexNumber to String: "x+yi",
+* getting input from a user for a complex number with negative imaginary part,
+* reading complex data.

 ## TODO:
 * '!' (or other) operator for conjugation of a given number,
-* generic type instead of float,
+* generic type instead of float.
-* getting input from a user for a complex number with negative imaginary part,
-* reading complex data